-Although only your specific instance can access launch data, the data is not protected by cryptographic methods.
-You should take suitable precautions to protect sensitive data (such as long lived encryption keys).
+Although you can only access instance metadata for an instance from the instance itself, the data is not protected by cryptographic methods.
+Therefore, you should take suitable precautions to protect sensitive data (such as long lived encryption keys).

 You are not billed for HTTP requests used to retrieve metadata and user-supplied data.